racket/rhombus/text/0004-lexpr.md

             (#%fun-app iota 4))))
 ```

-Operators are the same precedence level cannot be mixed without
+Operators at the same precedence level cannot be mixed without
 parentheses:

 ```lexpr